top of page

 Interview with Nahomy

-The following document contains key takeaways from an interview with Nahomy, which provided important community/demographic information about Maclovio and feedback on FISH.
+The following document contains key takeaways from an interview with Nahomy, a community member from Maclovio Rojas.
+The interview provided important community/demographic information and feedback for FISH.

 • They have the general clinic, but they don't have the necessary resources for severe health problems.